Last Updated April, 2020

 We feared this feeling before going on our open-ended trip.

-This is why we decided for ourselves from the beginning that we were going to travel slowly.
+This is why we decided for ourselves from the beginning that we were going to stick to slow tourism.
 Meaning we were planning to stay in one city or country longer.
 We had a plan to rent an apartment, volunteer, work, connect with locals through Couchsurfing experiences or homestays.
 We needed to sleep more hours, cook favorite meals, read a book and just live our regular life.

 If we want to spend the entire day hiking or exploring the city, we can easily do that.
 Yet at the end of the day, we have our own place to go to.
 Sticking to this plan helps us, first of all, enjoy and appreciate every single aspect of travel and, second, balance things out.